damms005/laravel-multipay/README.md

 ## Usage

 ### Demo Repo
 I published an open source app that uses this payment package.
 It is also an excellent example of a Laravel app that uses [Laravel Vite](https://laravel.com/docs/9.x/vite#main-content) and leverages on [Laravel Echo](https://laravel.com/docs/9.x/broadcasting#client-side-installation) to provide realtime experience via public and private channels using [Laravel Websocket](https://beyondco.de/docs/laravel-websockets), powered by [Livewire](https://laravel-livewire.com/docs).
-The is called [NFT Marketplace.
+The app is called [NFT Marketplace.
 Click here to check it out ✌🏼](https://github.com/damms005/nft-marketplace-l9)

 ### Test drive 🚀

-Want to take things for a spin? simply visit `/payment/test-drive` (`route('payment.test-drive')`) .
+Want to take things for a spin?
+Visit `/payment/test-drive` (`route('payment.test-drive')`) .
 For [Paystack](https://paystack.com), ensure to set `paystack_secret_key` key in the `laravel-multipay.php` config file that you published previously at installation.
 You can get your key from your [settings page](https://dashboard.paystack.co/#/settings/developer).

 > **Warning** <br />
-> Ensure you have [TailwindCSS installed](https://tailwindcss.com/docs/installation), then add this package's view to part of the files whose Tailwind style classes will be compiled.
-Add this to the `content` of your `tailwind.config.js` configuration file, like below:
+> Ensure you have [TailwindCSS installed](https://tailwindcss.com/docs/installation), then add this package's views to the `content` key of your `tailwind.config.js` configuration file, like below:
 ```
     content: [
         ...,